dlangille/thin_to_thick/README.md

 export jail_snapshots_parameters="enforce_statfs=0 allow.mount=1 allow.mount.zfs=1"
 ```

-This will need to be set in iocage, usually via `iocate set` but the details are outside the scope for this task.
+This will need to be set in iocage, usually via `iocage set` but the details are outside the scope for this task.

 ## run the script